davignola/olcPixelGameEngineManaged/README.md

 # olcPixelGameEngineManaged
-This is a managed c++/CLI wrapper around the OneLoneCoder's olcGameEngine components.
+This is a managed c++/CLI wrapper around OneLoneCoder's olcGameEngine components.
 This enable library access to managed C#,Vb.net,F# applications.
 This wrapper is made using dotnet core 3.1 C++CLI support.

 # Wrapper VS fully managed re-implementation